gammasoft71/Examples_wxWidgets/README.md

 [DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a wxWidgets DomainUpDown with own [wxDomainSpinCtrl](src/CommonControls/DomainUpDown/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).

+[HScrollBar](src/CommonControls/HScrollBar) Shows how to create a wxWidgets HScrollBar with wxScrollBar.

 [Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.

+[LinkLabel](src/CommonControls/CheckBox) Shows how to create a wxWidgets LinkLabel with wxHyperLinkCtrl.

+[ListBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets ListBox with wxListBox.

+[ListView](src/CommonControls/CheckBox) Shows how to create a wxWidgets ListView with wxListCtrl.

 [ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.